Milliken, Ontario: History

 To the Milliken community, municipal boundaries were just lines on a map and the community's history can be found in the Archives of both Scarborough and Unionville.
 School Section # 2 was established here in 1847, and a log school was built during the same year.

 In 1954, the area south of Steeles Avenue was severed from York County, forming the Municipality of Metropolitan Toronto.
 As the community was situated along Steeles Avenue, it was split between the two county/metropolitan governments.
 The southern portion of the community, Milliken, became a part of Metropolitan Toronto, whereas the northern portion of the community, Milliken Mills, remained with York County (reorganized into the Regional Municipality of York in 1971).

 Once agricultural land, much of which disappeared with residential development beginning in the 1970s and ending near the late 1980s.
 The City of Markham initiated an initiative to develop "Main Street Milliken" around Old Kennedy Rd.
 The area has suffered from years of neglect, and revitalization plans have been welcomed by community members.
 New developments include a condominium development on Kennedy and Denison, Dairy Queen, Major Milliken Pub and a new housing project on Old Kennedy Rd.

 The neighbourhood only gave up its final farming activities in the early 1980s and is modernizing by the year.
 There are green spaces such as Milliken Park, Goldhawk Park and many others, also the Milliken Trail is a walking tour of the neighbourhood.

-Culture

-A growing hub of community activity is Milliken Park Community Recreation Centre, which is located on the Northwest corner of Milliken Park and at the Southeast corner of the intersection of Steeles Avenue and McCowan Road.
-The centre is home to a variety of camps, after-school programs and cultural activities designed to cater to local demand.
-To provide optimal service for the area, City of Toronto staff are in regular consultation with an advisory board, which includes representatives from local community associations, such as the Goldhawk Community Association, Brimley Forest Community Association, Richmond Park Association, and the Milliken Park Community Association.
-Annually, the City of Toronto staff, the advisory board, and the community associations organize special events for the communities at Milliken Park Community Recreation Centre.
-Some examples of these major events include the annual Community Christmas Party, Spring Fling, and Fall Fair.